-It has been generally accepted for a long time that there were three Roman Roads leading into Wigan.
-These were traced and identified in the 19th century by antiquarians such as the Rev. Edmund Sibson and W. Thompson Watkin.
-Both Sibson and Watkin were keen to establish Wigan as Coccium, a Roman station which appears in the 10th Iter of the 3rd century Antonine Itinerary, lying somewhere between Ribchester and Manchester.
+It has generally been accepted over the years that there were three Roman roads leading into Wigan.
+They were originally identified and traced by the 19th century antiquarians Rev. Edmund Sibson and W. Thompson Watkin.
+Both were keen advocates for Wigan to be Coccium, the Roman station which appears in a 3rd century Roman document called the Antonine Itinerary.

 Wigan, as can be seen on the map, is not on the direct route between these two places so not surprisingly over the years other candidates for Coccium have been claimed (and sometimes still are).
 Even as early as the late 17th century a spot just north of Ainsworth near Bury was suggested, being mark on Robert Morden’s map of Lancashire on the well established direct Roman road connecting Manchester with Ribchester.

 Blackrod was preferred in the 18th century by Whitaker who claimed the A6 as the Roman Road out of Manchester (History of Manchester 1771 Chapter IV P.157).
 His projected route, however, was leading to Lancaster not Ribchester.
 He also insisted that the fort lay on the banks of the River Douglas north east of Blackrod.
-Despite this however, the 24″ OS map of 1893 has Coccium marked in the town centre just north of Castle Croft.
-Excavations here in the 1950’s found no evidence of Roman activity there.
+Despite this however, the 24″ OS map of 1893 has Coccium marked in the town centre but excavations at Castle Croft in the 1950’s found no evidence of Roman activity there.

 Belmont has also been suggested more recently but Belmont Road is an unlikely candidate for a Roman road.